 (1) In this section —

-“continuing licence” means a prospecting licence, exploration licence or retention licence that has effect in relation to land to which a reversion licence application applies;
+continuing licence means a prospecting licence, exploration licence or retention licence that has effect in relation to land to which a reversion licence application applies;

-“lease application” means an application for a mining lease under this Act including an application authorised by section 49(1), 67(1) or 70L(1).
+lease application means an application for a mining lease under this Act including an application authorised by section 49(1), 67(1) or 70L(1).

 (2) The Governor, by order published in the Gazette, may establish a scheme authorising any person who, on or before a day specified in the order, has made a lease application or lease applications to make one or more applications for a prospecting licence or an exploration licence in respect of land the subject of the lease application or lease applications.